Donkey (Shrek): Shrek (2001)

 Shrek escapes, but Donkey is caught and cornered.
 Before the dragon attempts to doom him, he tries to avoid his fate by complimenting the dragon, whom he discovers is a female, and the dragon is greatly flattered by Donkey's compliments.
 She takes him to her lair to be intimate with him.
 However, Shrek rescues Donkey before things become too personal, and the two narrowly escape with the Princess before the dragon catches up.

 One night, during camp, Donkey asks Shrek why he hates everyone so much, and Shrek angrily reveals that everyone judges him as a scary monster before getting to know him.
 Donkey acknowledges that he already knew that there was more to Shrek's character when they met.
 Donkey begins to notice a romance between Fiona and Shrek, despite their denials.
 The next night, Donkey goes inside a windmill to talk to the Princess, only to discover that she becomes an ogre herself after sunset.
-Shrek overhears them talking, and misinterprets the conversation as Fiona insulting him.
+Shrek overhears them talking and misinterprets the conversation as Fiona insulting him.
 The next day, Shrek berates her for what she supposedly said, and Lord Farquaad comes to take her.

 Donkey tries to clarify the whole situation to Shrek, who also angrily insults him.
-Hurt and angered, Donkey claims his half of the swamp for his hard work helping him.
-The two get into a heated fallout, whereupon Donkey finally explains that Fiona did not say that Shrek was ugly, and the two reconcile.
+Hurt and enraged, Donkey claims his half of the swamp for his hard work helping him.
+The two get into a heated argument, whereupon Donkey finally explains that Fiona did not say that Shrek was ugly, and the two reconcile.
 Donkey then has the dragon, whom he reconnected with earlier, take him and Shrek to Fiona's wedding, where the dragon devours Farquaad.
 After Shrek saves Fiona, Donkey sings "I'm a Believer" at Shrek and Fiona's wedding reception and takes his love, Dragon, as his wife.
 On Shrek in the Swamp Karaoke Dance Party!, he sings "Baby Got Back" by Sir Mix-a-Lot.